gogotanaka/hilbert/README.md

 ## Contributing

 Any PRs or issues are welcome.
-You can become a commiter, if you commit even once.
+You can become a commiter, even if you only commit once.